abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 teachers, Ajahn Tong Rat, who taught that the practice is very straightforward and easy: "If the defilements come high, then duck; if they come low, jump."
-In other words, we're to do whatever the situation demands—whatever works as long as it is not causing ourselves or others more suffering.
+In other words, we're to do whatever the situation demands---whatever works as long as it is not causing ourselves or others more suffering.
 This entails first asking ourselves, *How might I work with this particular situation?* Once we have a sense of what might be a good approach, we put it into practice, try it out, and then evaluate the results.

 This all points to an ongoing, evolving relationship between the workings of our practice and the workings of our minds.
 It takes time to discover skillful ways of engaging with that relationship; it's a learning process.
-But by sticking with this process, by taking a genuine interest in it, we can develop a good sense of what practices—whether from teachers or our own innovations—are truly beneficial, what practices accord with Dhamma, what practices genuinely work for us.
+But by sticking with this process, by taking a genuine interest in it, we can develop a good sense of what practices---whether from teachers or our own innovations---are truly beneficial, what practices accord with Dhamma, what practices genuinely work for us.

 # The Generosity of Respect